Kentanthoni/Kentanthoni/README.md

 # 👋 Hi!
 I'm Kent Anthoni Román García
+### I am a young programmer passionate about technology and software development.
+My goal is to continuously learn and stand out in the world of programming.
+I love facing new challenges and collaborating on innovative projects that allow me to grow professionally.
+### If you want to contact me, you can email me at romankentantoni@gmail.com.
+I am open to collaboration opportunities and am always willing to learn something new.

 ## 🚀 About Me
 🎓 **Telecommunications and Electronics Engineer** - Software Developer